Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: System Model

-to prevent the potential information leakage over multiple rounds, where $\mathbfsl{p}^{(t)}\in \{0,1\}^N$ is the participation vector defined in \eqref{eq:aggregation}, $\| \mathbfsl x \|_0$ denotes the $L_0$-``norm'' of a vector $\mathbfsl{x}$, $K$ denotes the maximum number of selected users.
+to prevent the potential information leakage over multiple rounds, where $\mathbfsl{p}^{(t)}\in \{0,1\}^N$ is the participation vector defined in \eqref{eq:aggregation}, $\| \mathbfsl x \|_0$ denotes the $L_0$-``norm'' of $\mathbfsl{x}$ and $K$ denotes the number of selected users.
 We note that $\mathcal{A}^{(t)}$ can be a random function. $\mathbf{P}^{(t)}$ is a matrix representing the user participation information up to round $t$, and is termed the \emph{participation matrix}, given by

-If $|\mathcal{U}^{(t)}|<K$, the server skips the aggregation phase that round, by setting $\mathbfsl{p}^{(t)}=\mathbf{0}$. \\ \textbf{Key Metrics.} A multi-round secure aggregation protocol can be represented by $\mathcal{A}=\{ \mathcal{A}^{(t)}\}_{t\in[J]}$, where $\mathcal{A}^{(t)}$ is the user selection algorithm at round $t$ defined in \eqref{eq:def_selection} and $J$ is the total number of rounds.
-The inputs of $\mathcal{A}^{(t)}$ are a random vector $\mathbf{u}^{(t)}$, which indicates the available users at round $t$, and the participation matrix $\mathbf{P}^{(t)}$ defined in \eqref{eq:def_P} which can be a random matrix.
-Given the participation matrix $\mathbf{P}^{(J)}$, where $J$ is the total number of rounds, we evaluate the performance of the corresponding multi-round secure aggregation protocol through the following three key metrics.
+\textbf{Key Metrics.} A multi-round secure aggregation protocol can be represented by $\mathcal{A}=\{ \mathcal{A}^{(t)}\}_{t\in[J]}$, where $\mathcal{A}^{(t)}$ is the user selection algorithm at round $t$ defined in \eqref{eq:def_selection} and $J$ is the total number of rounds.
+The inputs of $\mathcal{A}^{(t)}$ are a random vector $\mathbfsl{u}^{(t)}$, which indicates the available users at round $t$, and the participation matrix $\mathbf{P}^{(t)}$ defined in \eqref{eq:def_P} which can be a random matrix.
+Given the participation matrix $\mathbf{P}^{(J)}$, we evaluate the performance of the corresponding multi-round secure aggregation protocol through the following metrics.

+\begin{enumerate} \item \textbf{Multi-round Privacy Guarantee.} Secure aggregation protocols ensure that the server can only learn the sum of the local models of some users in each single round, but they do not consider what the server can learn over the long run.
+Our multi-round privacy definition extends the guarantees of the secure aggregation protocols from one round to all rounds by requiring that the server can only learn a sum of the local models even if the server exploits the aggregate models of all rounds.
+That is, our multi-round privacy guarantee is a natural extension of the privacy guarantee provided by the secure aggregation protocols considering a single training round.